GENERAL INFORMATION: 503-823-4000

 A. Temporary uses are fully exempt so long as the use or structure proposed in the New Development will be used for not more than 180 days in a single calendar year.

 B. Affordable housing is exempt pursuant to Section 30.01.095.

-E. New construction or remodeling of non-residential development where no additional square footage is created is fully exempt.
+E. New construction or remodeling of Non-Residential Development where no additional square footage or change of use is created is fully exempt.